Kids can fly solo on Southwest: Everything you need to know about unaccompanied minors

 There is an additional $50 fee each way for a child flying as an unaccompanied minor.
-And they can only fly on domestic non-stop flights or those with same-plane service, which does not require a change of planes.
-Also, children can only be dropped off and picked up by authorized parents or guardians.
+Children can only fly solo on domestic nonstop flights or those with same-plane service, which does not require a change of planes.
+Children can only be checked in and picked up by authorized parents or guardians.

 Southwest considers kids 12 and older “young travelers” and allows them to travel alone without the additional fee.

-When booking, avoid the last flight of the day if possible.
-Because if the flight is cancelled, there will be no other options for rebooking until the following day.
-Double-check that all information on the ticket is correct.
-And if it’s not, call Southwest to make changes.
+When booking, avoid the last flight of the day because if the flight is cancelled, there will be no other option for rebooking until the following day.
+Double check all information on the ticket to make sure it is correct, and if it’s not, call Southwest to make changes.

-2. What to Bring the Day of the Flight
+What to bring the day of the flight

-On the day of the flight, arrive at the airport at least 2 hours ahead of departure at most airports.
-You’ll need to stop by the Southwest ticket counter to pick up an unaccompanied minor lanyard for your child to wear at all times throughout the process, as well as an escort pass that lets you accompany them to the gate.
+On the day of the flight, arrive at the airport at least two hours before departure.
+Stop by the Southwest ticket counter to pick up an unaccompanied-minor lanyard for your child to wear at all times, as well as an escort pass for yourself that lets you accompany your child to the gate.

 - The child’s itinerary